MY APPROACHES TO TREATMENT

 Psychotropic Medications

-In the last 10 years, there has been an massive increase in the number of psychotropic medications prescribed in North America.
-To some degree, this is good news, because it shows that there is less shame and stigma about mental illness, and that people in our society are now than they were in the past more likely to seek professional help when they are suffering emotionally.
+In the last 20 years, there has been an massive increase in the number of psychotropic medications prescribed in North America.
+To some degree, this is good news, because it shows that there is less shame and stigma about mental illness, and that people in our society are now more likely than they were in the past to seek professional help when they are suffering emotionally.

 However, there is also a negative side to this.
 Many patients are over-medicated with multiple prescription drugs.
 Some psychotropic drugs are extremely costly, and many medications have significant, adverse side-effects, especially when prescribed in combination with other drugs.
-It is every physician's responsibility to, first and foremost, "Do no harm."
-This includes over-medicating.
+It is every physician's responsibility, first and foremost, to "do no harm," and this would include over-medicating.
 Many physicians claim that they are careful to never over-medicate their patients, but numerous studies of current prescribing patterns by physicians in North America reveal a very dangerous pattern of "poly-pharmacy," meaning that patients are on far too many medications and at doses which are too high.

 The principles which guides my approach to prescribing psychotropic medications for patients suffering from emotional difficulties are the following: